San Fernando Valley: 21st century

 By the late 1990s, the San Fernando Valley had become more urban and more ethnically diverse with rising poverty and crime.
-In 2002, the valley tried to secede from the city of Los Angeles and become its own incorporated city to escape Los Angeles' perceived poverty, crime, gang activity, urban decay, and poorly maintained infrastructure.
+In 2002, the valley again tried to secede from the city of Los Angeles and become its own independent, incorporated city to escape Los Angeles' perceived poverty, crime, gang activity, urban decay, and poorly maintained infrastructure.
+The movement gained some momentum, but Measure F did not receive the necessary votes to pass.

-In 2002, the San Fernando Valley portion of Los Angeles again seriously campaigned to secede from the rest of the city and become its own new independent and incorporated city.
-The movement gained some momentum, but measure F did not receive the necessary votes to pass.
-There were multiple name choices for the new city.
-"Valley City" was the chosen name for the new city.
-Among the proposed names for the new city were "Mission Valley", "Rancho San Fernando", "Camelot", or "Townsville".
 Since that unsuccessful secession attempt, a new Van Nuys municipal building was built in 2003; the Metro Orange Line opened in October 2005; and 35 new public schools had opened up by 2012.

 The NoHo Arts District was established and the name chosen as a reference for its location in North Hollywood and as a play off New York City's arts-centered SoHo District.
 According to the San Fernando Guide, the change helped develop a "primarily lower to middle-class suburb into … a collection of art and a home for the artists who ply their trade in the galleries, theaters and dance studios in this small annex."

 According to the Lake Balboa Neighborhood Council, from 2002 through November 2007 there was a debate about the official recognition of Lake Balboa as a community by the City of Los Angeles.
 New community names were not sanctioned by the city until January 2006, when the city adopted a formal community-naming process (City of Los Angeles Council File Number 02 -0196).
 On November 2, 2007, the City Council of Los Angeles approved a motion renaming a larger portion of Van Nuys to Lake Balboa.

 By 2017, numerous urban development projects began in the valley, mainly in the Los Angeles neighborhoods of North Hollywood, Panorama City, and Woodland Hills.
 These projects started with the first few in Woodland Hills and the NoHo West project in North Hollywood began groundbreaking and construction on April 6, 2017.

-LA Metro upgraded the Metro G Line in 2021 with at-grade crossing gates and two bridges crossing both Sepulveda and Van Nuys Boulevards, and a full-scale light rail conversion is planned to be completed by 2050.
-The valley will get its first light rail line in seven decades by 2027, the East San Fernando Light Rail Transit Project.
-Construction of the line is planned to begin in 2023 along Van Nuys Boulevard and San Fernando Road.
+LA Metro is planning to upgrade the Metro G Line by 2024 with at-grade crossing gates and two bridges crossing both Sepulveda and Van Nuys boulevards, and a full-scale light rail conversion is planned to be completed by 2050.
+The valley will get its first light rail line in seven decades by 2027, the East San Fernando Valley Light Rail Transit Project.
+Construction of the line is planned to begin in 2024 along Van Nuys Boulevard and San Fernando Road.